Skip to main content

 The default password is password (Linux) or as set during installation (Windows)

-Step 5 - License your server
+Step 5 - Authenticate your server with the licensing server

 Your next step will depend on whether...